-Sputnik regenerative receiver was designed for the amateur radio bands, the perfect project for beginners in homebrew radio receivers.
+The Sputnik regenerative receiver was designed for the amateur radio bands, the perfect project for beginners in homebrew radio receivers.

 Sputnik regenerative receiver has decent receiving capabilities.
 It’s a simple regenerative receiver for AM, SSB, CW, FM.
-It was designed for the 80m, 40m and 20m amateur radio bands.
+It was designed for the 40m amateur radio band.
 But it can be adapted to other HF bands as well.
 Sputnik regenerative receiver was designed for beginners to help them improve their knowledge in building radio receivers and amateur radio equipment.

 It started from a simple schematic from the 80’s and it evolved in time, up to the point I was happy with the results.
 I wanted a decent performance regenerative radio receiver as stable as possible keeping the design simple.
 In the video above you have one of the first modified versions.
 Here in the article is the latest schematic and PCB design updated in 2023.
 I will soon make a new updated video as well.

 The schematic I found was published in one of the Romanian magazines from the 80’s called Tehnium.
-Later on were published more similar schematics with little modifications, but no improvements in the results.
-Since it was the first receiver designed for the amateur radio bands I’ve built back then, I decided to get back to it.
-I tried doing my best to improve it.
-I had a limited knowledge in building circuits.
+Later on similar schematics were published with little modifications, but no improvements in the results.
+Since it was the first receiver designed for the amateur radio bands I’ve built in my childhood, I decided to get back to it.
+I tried doing my best to improve it, with limited knowledge in building circuits.
 This receiver made me understand many things about how a radio receiver works, especially regenerative receivers.
-So having that great learning experience thanks to this receiver, I thought it may be a good idea to share it with you all.
-Maybe it will also help others making their first steps into the radio building hobby.
+So having that great learning experience thanks to this receiver, I thought it may be a good idea to share it.
+Maybe it will also help others making their first steps in building radio receivers.

 There is a lot to talk about the history of this schematic.
 It was published in many international publications all over the world, with or without little or major modifications.
 The receiver it’s actually based on a German tube regenerative receiver design, later on adapted to work with transistors.